 In very serious cases a student may be permanently removed from the school.
 This would usually follow a very serious offence or a string of offences where the student concerned has shown no willingness to improve.
-Parents will be asked to come into school and a note is made in the Serious Incident book and Daybook and appropriate letters and notes kept on the student's file.
+Parents will be asked to come into school and appropriate letters and notes kept on the student's file on CPOMS.
 We recognise that removing a student from a school could be damaging and, in this instance, the school will work hard with the parents and the student to find a school more suited to the student's needs.
-Often it is a positive experience for a student to have a clean start at another school where a history of offences and reputation is not known.
+Often it is a positive experience for a student to have a clean start at another school where a history of offences and reputation is not a factor.
 Parents have a right of appeal and there is a process outlined in the Parents' Handbook.